HDest-Community/Follower/README.md

 ##### Inventory management
 ---
-- Use the arrow keys to navigate.
-Enter selects.
-When selecting amount for transfer, Shift + Left/Right arrow keys increases the amount by 10 instead of 2.
+Most of the navigation is on-screen, but there are a few things that aren't obvious due to lack of space to put said info.
-- Select weapons using the 1-9 number keys.
+- When selecting amount for transfer, Shift + Left/Right arrow keys increases the amount by 20 instead of 2.

 ##### Revival
 ---